mehtabhavin10/mehtabhavin10/README.md

 <br>
   <br>
 <p>
-This GitHub is a mix of engineering experiments, side projects, and explorations in areas like <b>machine learning, AI applications, analytics, and applied software engineering</b>.
+This GitHub is a mix of engineering experiments, side projects, and explorations in areas like machine learning, AI applications, analytics, and applied software engineering.
 </p>

 <p>